jiftechnify/eject-enum/README.md

 # eject-enum

-Eject enums from your TypeScript codebases.
+Eject `enum`s from your TypeScript codebase.

 ## What is this?

-**eject-enum** is an automatic code rewriting tool for TypeScript codebases that rewrites each TypeScript enum in your codes to
-[the safer alternative](https://www.typescriptlang.org/docs/handbook/enums.html#objects-vs-enums).
+**eject-enum** is a code rewriting tool for TypeScript codebases that rewrites each TypeScript `enum` in your codebase to [the safer alternative](https://www.typescriptlang.org/docs/handbook/enums.html#objects-vs-enums).

 **Before rewriting**: